davidhartsough/writings/src/markdown/importance-avoidance-effect.md

 ### Time, focus, attention, and deep work

 When we're faced with something perceived as extremely important, we often believe that it deserves more time and attention than we can give to it right now.
 This leads us to believe that this task or project at hand will require extreme dedication and prioritization.
 We start to tell ourselves that we will need two times the amount of time we may have projected before.
-So suddenly the work-time required doubled and we are hard pressed to find any time in our schedules to give that level of commitment and dedication.
+So suddenly the work-time required just doubled and we are hard pressed to find any time in our schedules to give that level of commitment and dedication.
 (This is also compounded by the belief that extremely important things deserve more perfection.
 [More on that later.])
 In sum, we start to believe that this task or project will need a degree of attention and time that we cannot muster in normal circumstances.
 As the importance becomes more extreme so do the conditions of engagement.
 An extremely important project requires extremely perfect circumstances.
 And in the end, the extreme conditions may never be met, creating a perpetual avoidance and procrastination.

 ### Clarity, confidence, and self-efficacy